aria-ml/dataeval/docs/source/reference/container.md

 * - `1.2.0-cpu`
   - Exact release.
 Immutable, and never rewritten.
 * - `latest-cpu`
+  - Newest stable release.
+Moves when a higher version is released.
+* - `main-cpu`
   - Newest build of the `main` branch.
 Moves on every merge.
 Unstable.
 ```

-Those two are the only tags published.
-Replace `cpu` with `cu126` or `cu130`
-for CUDA variants.
+Replace `cpu` with `cu126` or `cu130` for CUDA variants.

-Pin a version tag for anything reproducible. `latest-cpu` is a moving target:
+Pin a version tag for anything reproducible.
+Both `latest-cpu` and `main-cpu`
-the digest behind it changes without notice, so an image pulled under it today
+are moving targets: the digest behind them changes without notice, so an image
-is not the one you get tomorrow.
+pulled under either today is not the one you get tomorrow.

+`latest-cpu` is a retag of a release rather than a separate build, so it carries
+the same signature, scan report and SBOM as the version tag it points at.

+A patch released on an older line does not take `latest-cpu`.
+If v1.2.0 has
+shipped, a later v1.1.4 publishes `1.1.4-cpu` and leaves `latest-cpu` on the
+1.2 line, so pulling it never downgrades you.

 Release candidates publish under their exact version (e.g. `1.2.0-rc1-cpu`) and
-never touch `latest-cpu`, which only ever follows `main`.
+never take `latest-cpu`.

 Images are signed with [cosign](https://docs.sigstore.dev/cosign/) and
 include a CycloneDX SBOM attestation.
 The public key is in the repository at